Welcome to Liverpool Public Library

 Our WiFi inside the library has been upgraded!

-You no longer need a password to get on the network, although you do have to agree to the terms and conditions the first time you sign on.
+You do not need a password to get on the network, although you do have to agree to the terms and conditions the first time you sign on each day.

 Book Club in a Bag